-The Admiralty Board Interview includes an essay, leadership task, planning exercise and presentation, interview, psychometric tests and a fitness test.
+The AIB assessment centre stage involves an essay, leadership task, planning exercise and presentation, interview, psychometric tests and a fitness test.
 Get some general advice on how to approach psychometric tests.

-The alternative to starting as an officer is to join as a rating, while for part-time roles there's the Royal Naval Reserve.
+The alternative to starting as an officer is to join as a rating, while for part-time roles there's the Royal Naval Reserve (RNR).

 Another option is to join the Royal Marines as a commando, officer or reserve.
 Learn more about joining the Royal Marines.

 Inclusion and wellbeing in the armed forces

-However, in October 2018 the UK government announced that women would be allowed to serve in all British military roles - including frontline infantry and Special Forces - for the first time, with basic training for new recruits offered from April 2019.
+In October 2018, the UK government announced that women would be allowed to serve in all British military roles - including frontline infantry and Special Forces - for the first time, with basic training for new recruits offered from April 2019.

-Figures from the same MoD report showed that personnel from ethnic minority groups made up just 6.5% of the total intake in the same 12-month timeframe.
-A 10% intake target for 2020 was set in 2015.
+Figures from the same GOV.UK report showed that personnel from ethnic minority groups made up 8.7% of the total intake in the same 12-month timeframe, an increase of 0.7% on the previous year.

-Mental health is improving in the armed forces, as in 2018/19 just 2.7% of UK armed forces personnel were assessed with a mental health issue at the MoD Specialist mental health services - a significant decrease from 3.2% in 2015/16.
+Mental health is improving in the armed forces, as the latest Ministry of Defence (MOD) UK Armed Forces Mental Health report showed that in 2020/21 just 2% of UK armed forces personnel were assessed with a mental health issue at the MoD Specialist mental health services - falling from 2.7% in 2019/20.